 If you can, be larger than your competitors: it's easier to get someone's attention with a larger advert.
 If designing your advert yourself, make sure the most important words are very large and very bold.
-If people are attracted by the headline, they'll bother to read the rest of the text.
+If people are attracted by the headline, they'll bother to read the rest of the text or follow the link.

 Repetition, however, is possibly even more important than size.
 Reinforcement works.
 This is especially true if you're advertising a service: your advert may need to appear a few times before people get around to sending that email or making that phone call.
 There is no doubt whatsoever that no matter what it is, your enterprise appears less important to everyone else than it does to you.
 Imagine trying to interest a deaf tortoise, and you've about grasped the measure of clarity and repetition required.

 What's special about what you're selling?